-- 12.1 The definition of non-compliance in relation to this policy refers to any incident which results in a potential breach of legislation or regulatory standard, or which causes or has the potential to cause a significant a risk to health or safety. - 12.2 Any non-compliance issue identified at an operational level will be formally reported to The Council's Director of Housing and Operations as part of the monthly reporting cycle. - 12.3 Where necessary The Director of Housing and Operations will agree an appropriate course of corrective action with the relevant operational team(s) in order to address the non-compliance issue. - 12.4 The Director of Housing and Operations will ensure the Cabinet Member for Housing, Transport and Special Projects appropriate Cabinet Member(s) is made aware of any non-compliance issue.
+- 12.1 The definition of non-compliance in relation to this policy refers to any incident which results in a potential breach of legislation or regulatory standard, or which causes or has the potential to cause a significant a risk to health or safety. - 12.2 Any non-compliance issue identified at an operational level will be formally reported to The Council's Director of Housing and Operations as part of the monthly reporting cycle. - 12.3 Where necessary The Director of Housing and Operations will agree an appropriate course of corrective action with the relevant operational team(s) in order to address the non-compliance issue.

+12.4 The Director of Housing and Operations will ensure the appropriate Cabinet Member(s) is made aware of any non-compliance issue.